Close button

 Hosted by: Adele O’Connor

-About: Are you considering donor egg IVF and feeling overwhelmed?
-For soul led women on a donor egg pathway to parenthood.
-Honest and heartfelt conversations, diving into all of the topics around donor egg IVF and what it means to parent a donor egg conceived child.
-When women seeking to create family after years of heartbreak, grief and disappointment find themselves facing the loss of their own eggs and genetics and new challenges navigating the donor egg pathway she helps to fast track their knowledge with mind body connection strategies and a healing pathway.
-Her clients refer to her as a torchbearer for women on a donor egg pathway.
+Are you considering donor egg IVF and feeling overwhelmed?
+This podcast is intended for soul-led women on a donor egg pathway to parenthood.
+Host Adele O’Conor leads honest and heartfelt conversations, diving into all of the topics around donor egg IVF and what it means to parent a donor egg conceived child.
+For many women, the journey to donor egg IVF comes after years of heartbreak, grief, and disappointment.
+Facing the loss of their own eggs and genetics can bring complex emotions and new challenges.
+Adele helps fast-track their knowledge with mind-body connection strategies and a healing approach.
+Her clients refer to her as a torchbearer for women navigating the donor egg pathway.

 Surrogacy Made Simple